BirdseyeSoftware/buster-cljs.docs/articles/travis_ci.md

 ## Automate installation of busterjs dependency

-In order to run busterjs tests on Travis CI, you will require a `package.json` file in the root of your project.
-This file is used by nodejs' npm to track the package meta-data and dependencies.
-Follow the sample given next:
+In order to run busterjs tests on Travis CI, you need a `package.json` file in the root of your project.
+This file is used by node.js' npm to track the package meta-data and dependencies.
+For example:

     // This file is only here for busterjs dependency management in Travis CI {